-- Economic Forecast: GDP growth in the country has remained constrained since the 2015/2016 drought, with 2017 growth of 0.2% and a 2018 projection of -0.9%%.
-This is also affected by Swaziland's dependency on Southern African Customs Union (SACU) revenue, which has been reduced. - The predicted increases in commodity prices such as fuel, water and electricity will likely cause increases in food prices.
+- Economic Forecast: GDP growth in the country has remained constrained since the 2015/2016 drought, with 2017 growth of 0.2% and a 2018 projection of -0.9%.
+This is also affected by Swaziland's dependency on Southern African Customs Union (SACU) revenue, which has been reduced. - As of 01 August 2018, the VAT rate was hiked to 15% which will result in food access made even more limited to those vulnerable households.